invinst/chicago-police-data/README.md

   + You can use your GitHub username or initials to identify your attempt at merging the data.
 For example, Matt Li might name his solution: `shootings-merge-ml.csv`

-+ `Master.do` --> instruction file for Stata

 + `Raw` --> Raw data

 + `Context` --> Context for working with the data, not all machine-readable

-# Data quality

-+ Of the May, April, and February dumps, February is the most incomplete.

-+ We are still in the discovery phase: actively digging through the data to grok it, analyze it, clean it,  and document it.

 # Contributing